ODF spreadsheets and formulas

 In OpenFormula, prefix ‘-‘ is given a higher precedence than ‘^’, to accommodate that ‘-2^2’ remains ‘4’ in Microsoft Excel and products that aimed to be compatible with it, such as OpenOffice, LibreOffice and Gnumeric.
 Because prefix ‘-‘ had a lower precedence in Lotus 1-2-3, Quattro Pro, and Excel’s own Visual Basic, these products need to insert and remove parentheses when reading/writing expressions in OpenFormula where this matters.

 In a formula, to distinguish between subsequent parameters, OpenFormula uses the semicolon ‘;’.
-Many locations that don’t use US English use the comma ‘,’ as the decimal separator.
+Many locations that do not use US English use the comma ‘,’ as the decimal separator.
 Using the semicolon as the parameter separator eliminates confusion and the risk of incorrect implementation.
 Excel traditionally uses the comma as the function parameter separator, which may cause incorrect usage.

 In normal circumstances, OpenFormula does not allow empty parameters in formulas.
 By setting the application to behave according to the Basic level of implementation, that application can emulate the behaviour of Microsoft Excel to accept empty parameters in any position.
 Typical implementations will have many built-in functions, and most implementations also support one or more ways to create user-defined functions.